testingisdocumenting/znai/td-documentation-cli/documentation/snippets/groovy.md

 When you need to extract a specific method body use `include-groovy` plugin.

-Consider a file
+Consider the following file:

 :include-groovy: HelloWorldTest.groovy

-Specifying a method name to extract only its body.
+Specify a method name to extract it from the file.

     :include-groovy: HelloWorldTest.groovy {entry: "should calculate risk based on epsilon", bodyOnly: true}